neha-nayeem/sqlalchemy-challenge/README.md

 ### Temperature Analysis II

-This challenge involved using a predefined function that calculated daily normals for a given date range.
+This challenge involved using a predefined function that calculated daily normals for a given date range (2018-06-01 to 2018-06-15).
 The `.timedelta()` method from the datetime library was also used to determine matching start and end dates from the previous year.

 With the daily normals, the following graph was plotted using tavg, tmin and tmax values: